 The Canadian Coast Guard (CCG) issues Navigational Warnings (NAVWARNs) to inform mariners about hazards to navigation and to share other important information.
-Verbal NAVWARN alerts are broadcast by radio by MCTS and written NAVWARN alerts.
-The issued when the hazard location is beyond broadcast range or when the information remains in effect for an extended period of time.
-A summary of written NAVWARNs still in effect are available online here.
-The information remains in effect on the information remains available online here.
+Verbal NAVWARN alerts are broadcast by radio by MCTS and written NAVWARN alerts72 are issued when the hazard location is beyond broadcast range or when the information remains in effect for an extended period of time.
+A summary of written NAVWARNs still in effect are available online here.73